- Managing telematics data flows is challenging due to data volumes bearing the potential for missing critical insights.

 - Combining real-time and historical data analysis helps detect trends, anomalies, and data issues more effectively.

-- Navixy IoT Logic Monitor tool efficiently manages telematics data by storing the last 12 parameter values, separating valid data from null values, and using a distributed cache for quick data access and analysis.
+- Navixy IoT Logic Data stream analyzer efficiently manages telematics data by storing the last 12 parameter values, separating valid data from null values, and using a distributed cache for quick data access and analysis.

 Telematics data management involves handling data flows from multiple devices.
 Getting insights is often impossible without access to historical data for trend analysis and anomaly detection, which might require substantial time and effort.

-The IoT Logic Monitor tool addresses this issue, providing both a real-time and historical view of tracker data flow to analyse patterns and drastically facilitate debugging.
+The IoT Logic Data stream analyzer addresses this issue, providing both a real-time and historical view of tracker data flow to analyse patterns and drastically facilitate debugging.
 The data storage methods are central to its success, enabling quick data access.

 Denis Demianikov, VP of Product Management in Navixy, explains how we approach making telematics management easier in our products: